 With state of the art technology, modern industrial equipment, and most importantly, our dedicated staff, we continue to provide outstanding service and quality to our valued customers.
 So without further ado, let’s learn some more about screen printing!

 First indications of the process can be dated to 960 – 1279 AD, in China.
 Later, other countries of the Orient, like Japan, began using a silk, shellac coated, mesh stencil to transfer color patterns on various objects.
 Block printing and other techniques continued to advance as well as the silk screen process, but it was many years before the printing method spread to other parts of the world.

-Silk was an expensive and hard to come by material so it wasn’t until the 1700s when European countries started screen printing and not until the 1900s when the process became widely used.
-In 1907, Samuel Simon patented the technique, which was printing on wallpaper, silk, or linen for the affluent English communities.
+Silk was a rare and costly material, so it wasn’t until the 1700s that European countries began screen process printing, and not until the 1900s when the process became widely used.
+In 1907, Samuel Simon patented the technique in England, which he used on wallpaper, silk, or linen for affluent English communities.

 How Does it Work?

 The traditional process started with a frame on which a piece of silk, or now polyester, was tightly stretched and adhered.
 This frame is the screen, or stencil.
 The polyester mesh is then coated with a wet, glue-like photo-sensitive emulsion and allowed to dry.
 An opaque graphic image, usually on a carrier sheet of clear polyester acetate or vellum paper, is then placed on the prepared mesh and exposed to an ultraviolet (UV) light source.
 All areas of the now photosensitive mesh not blocked by the opaque graphic image become hardened by exposure to the UV light.
 Once exposed, the carrier sheet holding the graphic image is removed.
 This area did not receive UV light exposure and is water soluble.
 The entire screen frame is then placed in a wash tank and the unexposed emulsion is rinsed away, the UV exposed emulsion remains intact.
 Thus, a stencil is made.